-NYSUT issues: the NYSUT Legislative Department drafts, introduces, and lobbies for bills to improve New York state aid to public schools and colleges, improve funding and student access to New York’s Tuition Assistance Program (TAP) and Excelsior Scholarship, Employee Retirement System improvements, health care, licensure, occupational health and safety, and education standards.
+At the state level, the NYSUT Legislative Department drafts, introduces, and lobbies for bills to improve New York state aid to public schools and colleges, improve funding and student access to New York’s Tuition Assistance Program (TAP) and Excelsior Scholarship, Employee Retirement System improvements, health care, licensure, occupational health and safety, and education standards.
 The current focus is an ambitious New Deal for Higher Education.
 NYSUT monitors bills that might be damaging to members’ interests.
 NYSUT has fought to protect and improve the New York Taylor Law regarding our rights as employees to unionize.
 NYSUT’s full-time staff of legislative representatives maintain regular contact with elected officials.
 On NYSUT’s Higher Education Lobbying Day, attention focuses solely on SUNY and CUNY— including, of course, their community colleges.
 (About forty-four NCC students attended in February!)

 Clearly, at NCC, increased New York state funding is important to faculty hiring and the quality of our programs; improved state funding might even allow NCC to lower its student tuition and fees.
 NYSUT and NYPIRG’s position is that the 2011 New York legislation “NY SUNY 2020” led to a stagnation in state funding, loss of full-time faculty, higher student tuition and fees, and dropping enrollment —- especially at community colleges.
 Base-funding calculations need to be revised to include mandatory operating costs.